gabrielazanova/ApiSolutionWolfpack/README.md

 Location of a Wolf is represent by a PointF structure - the x coordinate representing latitude and the y representing longitude.

 All tests of the Restful Apis are conducted with Postman.
+There is no SSL certificate verification, so when calling the api's this option should be turned off.

 ## Wolves